 According to psychology research, the following four interventions for addressing loneliness include: 1. improving social skills, 2. enhancing social support, 3. increase opportunities for social contact, and 4. address social cognition (such as CBT).

-I think these sound like a great start – however everyone understands how or what to do to improve their social skills, especially if there’s fear and anxiety involved, which contributes to the isolation in the first place.
+I think these sound like a great start – however not everyone understands how or what to do to improve their social skills, especially if there’s fear and anxiety involved, which contributes to the isolation in the first place.

 From a holistic healing perspective I would like to add in the following for addressing loneliness, so that you can heal other health/life issues: